B. D. Jatti: Later political career

-Vice Presidency
+Vice presidential election

 In the election, Jatti defeated the opposition candidate N.E.
 Horo winning 521 votes in the electoral college against 141 polled by Horo.
 Jatti was declared elected on 27 August 1974 and sworn in as the vice president of India on 31 August 1974.

 Following the death in office of Fakhruddin Ali Ahmed on 11 February 1977, Jatti was sworn in as the acting president of India the same day.
 Following the defeat of the Indian National Congress in the general elections of 1977, Jatti asked Indira Gandhi to continue as caretaker prime minister and, on the recommendation of the Cabinet, revoked the Emergency on 21 March 1977.

 Jatti swore in Morarji Desai as prime minister on 24 March 1977.
 In April 1977, the new government recommended the dismissal of governments and the dissolution of legislative assemblies in states ruled by the Congress Party.
 Although Jatti initially hesitated to accept the Cabinet’s recommendation, he agreed to it a day later and dismissed governments in nine states.
 (Note: The order dismissing the state governments was challenged in the Supreme Court by six states.
 A seven-judge bench of the Court dismissed the appeals on 29 April 1977 without giving reasons and stating that these would be elaborated in separate judgments to follow.
 On 6 May 1977, in its judgement in the case of State of Rajasthan v.
 Union of India, Justice P. K. Goswami revealed that Jatti had met the Chief Justice of India, M. H. Beg, during the period between the Court's judgement and its detailed order and had raised the matter with the Chief Justice.
 In his judgement, Goswami condemned the conduct of President Jatti stating that he was parting with "the records with a cold shudder" and that he had "no option but to place this on record hoping that the majesty of the high office of the President, who should be beyond the high watermark of any controversy, suffers not in future".
 The observations of Justice Goswami were subsequently denied by Jatti and Justice Beg.)
 Jatti was succeeded by Neelam Sanjiva Reddy as President of India on 25 July 1977 following his unopposed election to the presidency in the presidential election of 1977.